Digital Self-Harm Among Adolescents

 In an effort to reduce the occurrence of this issue, it’s important to limit adolescents’ access to and internalization of social media.
 Social media’s connection to increased mental health concerns has been apparent since the early 2010s and continues to strengthen.
 As a parent, setting limits to internet exposure and closely monitoring your child’s online engagement can help them avoid the negative impacts of social media.

-Lastly, if you think that your adolescent is struggling with self-harm behaviors, including digital self-harm, it may be time to consider seeking professional help.
+Lastly, if you think that your adolescent is struggling with self-harm behaviors, it may be time to consider seeking professional help.
 Therapy can be a powerful support for adolescents, as it allows them to express their emotions and teaches them how to cope with distress from an experienced professional.

 To learn more about Hidden River and to schedule a tour of its unmatched buildings and grounds, please call us today at 833.30.RIVER.